promaprogga/promaprogga.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am working as a Machine Learning Engineer at Spectrum Software & Consulting Ltd. I did my undergrad in Computer Science and Engineering with a CGPA of 3.97 out of 4.0 and secured 1st position in my graduation batch at UIU.
+I am working as a Machine Learning Engineer at SSCL.
+I did my undergrad with the top position in Computer Science and Engineering at UIU.
 My current research focuses on computer vision and language.
 Feel free to [contact me](mailto:phprogga@gmail.com) if you are interested in my work.

 # 📖 Educations
 - **2019.07 - 2023.05**&nbsp; B.Sc. in Computer Science and Engineering (Data Science), United International University